Parent Education Speakers

 Linked-in: https://www.linkedin.com/in/rbckoryghanavizchian/

-Bring all of your questions!
-Dr. Gunderson will facilitate an interactive discussion with a focus on understanding systemic racism with specific attention to anti-racism, equity, unintended bias, understanding "micro"aggressions, and white fragility.
-Attention will also be paid to the psychological impact and issues of racialized mental wellness as appropriate.
+Dr. Gunderson facilitated an interactive discussion with a focus on understanding systemic racism with specific attention to anti-racism, equity, unintended bias, understanding "micro"aggressions, and white fragility.
+Attention was also paid to the psychological impact and issues of racialized mental wellness.

 Dr. Gunderson has a Ph.D. in Clinical Psychology.
 Currently she is a registered Clinical Counsellor in British Columbia and is an inactive licensed Psychologist in California.